a-god-of-death/Influencing-factors-for-application/README.md

-# Influencing factors for applying postgraduate studies
+# Influencing factors for application
 Use python to analyse the application factor